Edition: May 2025 Next update: 26 June 2025

 Retail trade

-Annual inflation decreased
+Annual inflation was stable

 Source: Eurostat (prc_hicp_manr) and OECD.